opengeospatial/geoparquet/format-specs/geoparquet.md

 #### Feature identifiers

-If you are using GeoParquet to serialize geospatial data with feature identifiers, it is recommended that you create your own [file key/value metadata](https://github.com/apache/parquet-format#metadata) to indicate the column that represents this identifier.
+If you are using GeoParquet to serialize geospatial data with feature identifiers, it is RECOMMENDED that you create your own [file key/value metadata](https://github.com/apache/parquet-format#metadata) to indicate the column that represents this identifier.
 As an example, GDAL writes additional metadata using the `gdal:schema` key including information about feature identifiers and other information outside the scope of the GeoParquet specification.

 ### OGC:CRS84 details